CrossTheRoadElec/Phoenix5-Documentation/README.md

 ![](images/Webdash-Login.png)

 Select a CAN device in the device tree and press the "Update firmware button".
+#### Firmware (CRF) Location
 Phoenix installs the Cross The Road Firmware Files (CRF) into two locations...
 - C:\users\Public\Documents\FRC (or similar).
 - C:\users\Public\Documents\Cross The Road Electronics\LifeBoat\HERO Firmware Files